 Learn about the earlier era of street gangs of NYC from the 1840s through the 1920s.
 Find out how these gangs went from small packs of immigrant thugs with tightly knit loyalties to an evolved, corporate…

-- October-February: Fridays and Saturdays at 5 p.m.
+- October-March: Fridays and Saturdays at 5 p.m.

-- March-September: Fridays and Saturdays at 6 p.m.
+- April-September: Fridays and Saturdays at 6 p.m.

 Meets in front of Joe and Pat’s Pizza: 168 1st ave near E10th st.